-THE ANALOG INPUT
+ANALOG INPUT

-The AD7453 has a pseudo differential analog input.
-The V{IN+} input is coupled to the signal source and must have an amplitude of V{REF} p-p to make use of the full dynamic range of the part.
-A dc input is applied to the V{IN-} .
-The voltage applied to this input provides an offset from ground or a pseudo ground for the V{IN+} input.
+The AD7441/AD7451 has a pseudo differential analog input.
+The $V{\rm IN+}$ input is coupled to the signal source and must have an amplitude of $V{\rm REF}$ p-p to make use of the full dynamic range of the part.
+A dc input is applied to the $V{\rm IN-}$.
+The voltage applied to this input provides an offset from ground or a pseudo ground for the $V{\rm IN+}$ input.
 The main benefit of pseudo differential inputs is that they separate the analog input signal ground from the ADC's ground, allowing dc common-mode voltages to be cancelled.

 Because the ADC operates from a single supply, it is necessary to level shift ground based bipolar signals to comply with the input requirements.
-An op amp (for example, the AD8021) can be configured to rescale and level shift a ground based (bipolar) signal so that it is compatible with the input range of the AD7453.
-See Figure 7.
+An op amp (for example, the AD8021) can be configured to rescale and level shift a ground based (bipolar) signal so that it is compatible with the input range of the AD7441/AD7451.
+See Figure 8.

-When a conversion takes place, the pseudo ground corresponds to 0 and the maximum analog input corresponds to 4096.
+When a conversion takes place, the pseudo ground corresponds to 0 and the maximum analog input corresponds to 4096 for the AD7451 and 1024 for the AD7441.

-Figure 7.
+Figure 8.
 Op Amp Configuration to Level Shift a Bipolar Input Signal